RackHD/docs/docs/how_it_works.rst

 themselves are accessible through the Monorail engine's REST API as a "graph" of "tasks".
 Both graphs and tasks are fully declarative with a JSON format.
 Tasks are also mapped up "Jobs", which is the NodeJS code that's included within RackHD.

+Workflow Graphs
+^^^^^^^^^^^^^^^^^
+The graphs/workflows API (workflows is a backwards-compatible term for graphs) provides functionality for running :doc:`tasks` via graph-based control flow mechanisms.
+A typical graph consists of a list of tasks which themselves are essentially decorated functions.

-For more detailed information on the workflow engine, graphs, and tasks, see :doc:`monorail/graphs` and :doc:`monorail/tasks`.
+For more detailed information on the workflow graphs, see :doc:`monorail/graphs`.

+Workflow Tasks
+^^^^^^^^^^^^^^^^^
+A workflow task is a unit of work decorated with data and logic that allows it to be included and run within a workflow.
+Tasks can be defined to do wide-ranging operations, such as bootstrap a server node into a Linux microkernel, parse data for matches against a rule, and others.
+The tasks in a workflow are run in a specific order.

+For more detailed information on tasks, see :doc:`monorail/tasks`.